cooljayza/responsive-demo/README.md

-# Welcome to eat-easy ��
+# Welcome to Phone Book App ��
 ​
 This is a simple phone book application.
 ​